**Updated 5 November 2020**

-There are a number of important dates along with changes to the scheme that employers need to be aware of including the following:
+There have been a number of important dates along with changes to the scheme that employers need to be aware of including the following:

-- From August employers will be required to start contributing under the Scheme, initially, to pay national insurance and pension contributions
+- From August employers were required to start contributing under the Scheme, initially, to pay national insurance and pension contributions

-- From September employers will also be required to pay 10% of the furlough payment, to increase to 20% from October
+- From September employers were required to pay 10% of the furlough payment, increasing to 20% from October

-- Part-time working will be allowed under the Scheme from 1 July.
-Employers will be able to claim under the scheme for the employees’ normal hours not worked, subject to the scheme rules, but will have to pay in full for any hours actually worked.
+- Part-time working is allowed under the Scheme.
+Employers are able to claim under the scheme for the employees’ normal hours not worked, subject to the scheme rules, but will have to pay in full for any hours actually worked.
 To be eligible for the grant under the scheme, employers will have to agree a flexible furloughing arrangement with their employees and confirm that agreement in writing.

-The exception to this appears to be for parents on statutory maternity and paternity leave who return to work in the coming months, who will be able to be furloughed if their employer has previously furloughed other employees.
+Parents returning to work from statutory maternity or paternity leave will be eligible to be furloughed if their employer had previously furloughed employees.

 Existing employment law rights continue to apply and employers seeking to agree changes to furlough arrangements, particularly for staff returning for part time hours, should do so with the employees’ agreement.